skAeglund/SDL_RhythmGame/README.md

 There are three different levels (songs) that increases in tempo and difficulty.

 Data oriented description:
-Instead of creating structs/classes of enemies/rocks/lasers etc. I created lists of the following attributes that defines a movable object:
+Instead of creating classes with draw() & move() functions, I created lists of the following attributes that defines a movable object:
 Positions, velocities, rotations, textures and tags.
 So an "object" doesn't really "exist", it's just an index in all those lists.